Part 1: What is Zero Energy?

 In 2015 the U.S. Department of Energy (DOE) Building Technologies Office created a formal designation for buildings, campuses, and communities that want to demonstrate that they are providing for their own energy needs on an annual basis.
 The DOE developed a report outlining these designations in conjunction with a team of subject matter experts and the National Institute of Building Sciences.
 The report focuses on the term “zero energy,” which differs from the more common industry “net zero” designation in several key aspects.

 Because “zero energy” is ultimately a more complicated concept to grasp or explain, we believe the likelihood that it will supplant the traditional net zero goal is minimal, though we laud the intent of the program.

 The most critical difference between the traditional “net zero” and this new “zero energy” designation is as follows:

-It is worth noting that some definitions of net zero are more lenient and may allow the purchase of renewable energy credits (renewable energy generated off-site) to offset energy use.
-Others are more stringent, such as the Net Zero Energy Building Certification offered by the International Living Future Institute (the same organization that administers the Living Building Challenge).
-ILFI requires not only balanced energy consumption and production over the course of the year, but they also incorporate additional requirements established in the Living Building Challenge.
-The DOE likely decided to break from the net zero nomenclature in no small part because there are already so many competing definitions and certifications based on that term.
-Our next Mindshare post will provide a case-study example comparing and contrasting what it might take to claim zero energy versus net zero status for a building project.
+It is worth noting that some definitions of net zero or zero energy are more lenient and may allow the purchase of renewable energy credits (renewable energy generated off-site) to offset energy use.
+Others are more stringent, such as the Zero Energy Certification offered by the International Living Future Institute (ILFI, the same organization that administers the Living Building Challenge).
+ILFI requires not only balanced energy consumption and production over the course of the year, but they also rule out the use of any on-site combustion use.

-Part 2 – Zero Energy vs Net Zero Case Study
+Part 2: Zero Energy vs. Net Zero Case Study

-Part 3 – The Value of Zero Energy
+Part 3: The Value of Zero Energy